Bio2Byte/simsapiper/README.md

     - Increase initial clustering threshold **--createSubsets**
     - Clusters get split randomly to attain evenly distributed clusters smaller then **--maxSubsetSize**
 - More then 5% of the clusters are singletons:
-    - Threshold will interatively decrease by 5% until **--minSubsetIdentity**
+    - Threshold will interactively decrease by 5% until **--minSubsetIdentity**
     - Set **--minSubsetIdentity "min"** to reduce overall number of subsets by collating small clusters and singletons until **--maxSubsetSize** reached

 ## 4. Run T-Coffee (--tcoffeeParams)